Hounds Town Evaluation Process

 Aug 16, 2018

-Today we’re giving you an exclusive sneak-peek at how we evaluate dogs for all-day play at Hounds Town.
+Today we’re giving you an exclusive look into how we evaluate dogs for all-day play at Hounds Town!

 The evaluation process sounds like a big grandiose affair, but it’s actually pretty simple.
-A trained member of the staff will introduce your dog to one of our resident dogs to ensure that they’re ready to play and a good fit for our interactive environment.
-This takes less than a minute; we just want to ensure they don’t show any overt signs of aggression.
+A trained member of the staff will introduce your dog to one of our resident dogs to ensure that they’re ready to play and they’re a good fit for our interactive environment.
+This only takes a few minutes; we just want to ensure they don’t show any overt signs of aggression.

-If you’re even remotely worried about your dog’s performance, you’ll discover right away that Hounds Town is a different sort of facility.
+If you’re even remotely worried about your dog’s performance, you’ll discover right away that Hounds Town is a unique dog daycare facility.
 We don’t necessarily turn dogs away if their introduction goes poorly.
 In fact, we’ve had a lot of success with nervous and shy dogs.
-The pack environment can build their confidence and teach them more appropriate dog-related behaviors.
+Our natural pack environment can build their confidence and teach them more appropriate dog-related behaviors.

 Having Fun in the Pack

-When your dog makes the grade and is accepted into the Hounds Town pack, we’ll place him in a play group with dogs like him.
-We have several packs, many that are pretty expected.
+When your dog makes the grade and is accepted into the Hounds Town pack, we’ll place them in a play group with dogs like them.
+We have many different packs across the doggy spectrum.
 For example, we have a puppy group full of puppies as young as four months that are always busy being crazy, energetic puppies.
-Another group you’ll find at almost every location is made up of older dogs who are much more laid back.
+Another group you’ll find is made up of older dogs who are much more laid back.

-We keep the groups small so that your dog isn’t overwhelmed and has a chance to really get to know each member of his new pack.
-Since we match new dogs to a group by size, temperament, energy level and personality type, it doesn’t take long for them to feel at home.
-Even the shyest dogs tend to start coming out of their shells within a few visits.
+We keep the groups small so that your dog isn’t overwhelmed and has a chance to really get to know each member of their new pack.
+Since we match dogs to a group by size, temperament, energy level and play style, it doesn’t take long for them to feel at home.
+Even the shyest dogs tend to start coming out of their shells within a few visits!

 Bully Breed Owners, Please Note